sithu/cedar-doc/docs/export.md

 # Data Export

-Data from any table can be exported to a CSV file which can be opened in Excel spreadsheet.
+Data from any table can be exported to a CSV file which is accessible from Microsoft Excel.

 Click `Export` tab on a table that you want to export and a CSV file will be downloaded into browser's download folder.